 Cyclone Warning

-CLASS II | Issued to allow, as far as practicable 12 hours of daylight before the occurrence of gusts of 120 km/h. |
+CLASS II Issued so as to allow, as far as practicable, 12 hours of daylight before the occurrence of gusts of 120 kilometres per hour

-CLASS III | Issued to allow, as far as practicable, 6 hours of daylight before the advent of 120 km/h gusts. |
+Issued so as to allow, as far as practicable, 6 hours of daylight before the occurrence of gusts of 120 kilometres per hour..

-CLASS IV | Issued when gusts of 120 km/h have been recorded in some places and are expected to continue. |
+Issued when gusts of 120 kilometres per hour are recorded in some places and are expected to continue. .

 The threshold of 120 km/h represents the speed at which significant damages may start to occur to trees and structures.